rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/azure-ad/_index.md

 1. [Configure Azure AD in Rancher](#5-configure-azure-ad-in-rancher)

-    From the Rancher UI, enter information about your AD instace hosted in Azure to complete configuration.
+    From the Rancher UI, enter information about your AD instance hosted in Azure to complete configuration.

 ### 1. Register Rancher with Azure